(Showing 7 categories)

 LED Downlight Modules

 LED downlight modules screw into your existing fixtures with little to no modification depending on the fixture and base type.
-In the video below, we show you how to install one into a traditional downlight fixture with an Edison base using the socket adapter included with the downlight.
 This gets rid of unsightly gaps and airflow that wastes energy and increases energy costs.
 For new construction, consider IC-rated downlights, which include the housing, trim, and LED.
 Unlike Non-IC rated downlights, which are primarily used in remodels, IC-rated downlights have additional heat distribution properties that allows the module to sit flush against ceiling insulation.

 Important Factors When Buying LED Downlights

 4-inch and 6-inch downlights are the most common sizes found in residential homes.
 The 8-inch and larger modules are more likely to be used in commercial lighting, so measure the hole or your existing fixture before making your purchase if you're replacing an existing light or fixture.
 Surface mount downlights can either be installed with a J-box as a flush mount, where the fixture is visible on the ceiling or installed in a larger size recessed housing.
 For example, a 4-inch surface mount downlight fits most 4-inch J-boxes or can be installed in standard 5 to 6-inch recessed housings.
 Unlike can lights, the trim on these LED downlights allow the module to sit flush against the hole, meaning less cool air escapes.
 LEDs also produce less heat than incandescents or CFLs, reducing your cooling cost as an added benefit to the already energy efficient product.